marinapapap/CV/README.md

 #### Brighton University (September 2012 to May 2015)

 - BA (Hons) Media Studies degree
-- Guided media workshops at University of Nairobi and Rongo University in Kenya
+- Guided media workshops at University of Nairobi and Rongo University in Kenya.
-- Regularly worked in group research projects, laying the foundations for my ability to work cohesively with others
+- Regularly worked in group research projects, laying the foundations for my ability to work cohesively with others.

 #### Other Qualifications